jyxi7676/STtools/scipts/readme3.md

 ### *input*
 * --STtools: Path to STtools package.
 If not given, the current working directory is used.(add this to pkg).
 * --tiles: Tiles that the user is insterested in.
 Multiple tile numbers need to be separated by comma.
 For example: --tiles 2106,2107,2108.
 Required.
-* --sidesize: The size of the square grids side.
+* --binsize: The size of the square grids side.
 By default, it is set to 300 units.
 * --DGEdir: Path to the digital expression matrix.
 If not given, use the path to DGE from previous steps.
 * --spatial: Path to the txt file of spatial coordinates.
 If not given, use the path to spatialCoordinates.txt from previous steps.
 * --nrow: number of rows when generating the super tile.
 If not give, we assume there is only one tile, and nrow=1.